rud3cod3/kk_DevOps/Nginx/ConfigTerm.md

     return 200 "User has been allowed to check for the further progess";
 ```

-And suppose we want to turn off logs for a specific uri or url we can set access log to off
+#### And suppose we want to turn off logs for a specific uri or url we can set access log to off
 ```bash
 location /userdata {
     access_log off;
     return 200 "User has been allowed to check for the further progess";
 ```

+### Handle dynamic requests